top of page

 So many reasons!

-• Networking: Kick off the connections at an online preconference event that includes the semi-final round of the pitch competition.
-Network with your cohort and get advice from our panel of judges at a Q&A. At the in-person conference, Narwhal applicants get access to an exclusive speed-networking session with investors who are looking for great new ideas like yours!
+• Networking: Kick off the connections at an online preconference event eclusive to ticketholders.
+Sit in on the semi-final round of the pitch competition, network with your cohort, and get advice from our panel of judges at a Q&A. The in-person conference is designed with time, space, and atmosphere for meeting, connecting, and building your network.

 • Getting business done: Conference attendees tell us every year that they meet new partners, clients, and investors at Music Tectonics.
 Music Tectonics makes space for meeting and building relationships outside panels and keynotes with breaks on the schedule.